zoxpx/pxdocs/content/reference/release-notes/portworx.md

 ### Key Fixes

-* Fix issue when a node running PX goes down, it never gets marked down in the kvdb by other nodes.
+* Fix issue when a node running Portworx goes down, it never gets marked down in the kvdb by other nodes.
 * Fix issue when a container in Lighthouse UI always shows as running even after it has exited
-* Auto re-attach containers mounting shared volumes when PX container is restarted.
+* Auto re-attach containers mounting shared volumes when Portworx container is restarted.
-* Add Linux immutable \(CAP\_LINUX\_IMMUTABLE\) when PX is running as Docker V2 Plugin
+* Add Linux immutable \(CAP\_LINUX\_IMMUTABLE\) when Portworx is running as Docker V2 Plugin
 * Set autocache parameter for shared volumes
-* On volume mount, make the path read-only if an unmount comes in if the POD gets deleted or PX is restarted during POD creation.
+* On volume mount, make the path read-only if an unmount comes in if the POD gets deleted or Portworx is restarted during POD creation.
 On unmount,  delete the mount path.
 * Remove the volume quorum check during volume mounts so the mount can be retried until the quorum is achieved
-* Allow snapshot volume source to be provided as another PX volume ID and Snapshot ID
+* Allow snapshot volume source to be provided as another Portworx volume ID and Snapshot ID
 * Allow inline snapshot creation in Portworx Kubernetes volume driver using the Portworx Kubernetes volume spec
 * Post log messages indicating when logging URL is changed
-* Handle volume delete requests gracefully when PX container is starting up
+* Handle volume delete requests gracefully when Portworx container is starting up
-* Handle service account access when PX is running as a container instead of a daemonset when running under kubernetes
+* Handle service account access when Portworx is running as a container instead of a daemonset when running under kubernetes
 * Implement a global lock for kubernetes filter such that all cluster-wide Kubernetes filter operations are coordinated through the lock
 * Improvements in unmounting/detaching handling in kubernetes to handle different POD clean up behaviors for deployments and statefulsets

 ### Errata

 * If two containers using the same shared volume are run in the same node using docker, when one container exits, the container’s connection to the volume will get disrupted as well.
-The workaround is to run containers using shared volume in two different portworx nodes
+The workaround is to run containers using shared volume in two different Portworx nodes

 ## 1.2.9